 Prepare Grants are small project preparation grants that can be used to support the development of proposals for Stages 1, 2, or 3 grants for promising applicants who otherwise may have had less access to or ability to secure funding from a competitive fund such as FID.
-Although geographic eligibility for the other four types of grants described below will be significantly broader, Prepare Grants will be primarily available to applicants from low-and-middle income countries, particularly those that are recognized as priority countries for France's Official Development Assistance (ODA).
+Although geographic eligibility for the other four types of grants described below will be significantly broader, Prepare Grants will be available to applicants from countries eligible for official development assistance according to the list drawn up by the OECD DAC.